 – Walter Benjamin, dream transcription from «Das Buch der Träume»

 If not by accelerating global crises and surreal election cycles in the west, late-2016 may have been marked, historically, as the moment of «peak TV» when bingewatching immersive Netflix offerings for hours on end produced the opioid mindstate of a waking dream en masse.

-In her solo debut, Copenhagen’s Line Gøttsche Dyrholm – violinist, Calarts MFA student, and alumna of Danish electronic popband Belle Ville – furnishes a nearly perfect anti-partner to our streaming video panem et circenses.
+In her solo debut, Copenhagen’s Line Gøttsche Dyrholm – violinist, Calarts alumna, and former member of Danish electronic popband Belle Ville – furnishes a nearly perfect anti-partner to our streaming video panem et circenses.
 Omonia’s 28 minutes of delicate piano and bare vocals feels immersive and epic, fractured and dreamlike, yet anything but soporific.

 Gøttsche’s voice guides us gracefully and all-too-swiftly through a series of disjointed fin-du-siècle set pieces, her narration smoothing out the incongruities – partial staircases to nowhere, french doors opening onto ivy-draped brick walls, an asymptotic woodland twilight in which the sun never quite sets – both sketching out and soundtracking a kind of «Last Year at Marienbad» world.
 Tempered flourishes of classical and jazz instruments accompany her drifting piano sonorities, which sound at times straight from the late-romantic playbook (Satie, Debussy, and the final works of Franz Liszt come to mind).